intrepidcs/libicsneo/docs/icsneopy/examples.rst

    device.transmit(message)

-Receive CAN frames on HSCAN
+Receive CAN frames on DW CAN 01
 ===========================

 .. code-block:: python